TaalVerena/natures-whisper-retreat/README.md

 ### **Contact Form**:
 A user-friendly contact form for general enquiries and feedback, allowing users to reach out to Nature's Whisper Retreat with ease.

 Users are required to fill in their name, email, select a category, and provide a message before submitting the form.
-If the user is logged in, their email will be pre-filled in the email field.

 Upon submission, the user is notified that their message has been sent successfully.